laitooo/Predicting-Concrete-Compressive-Strength/README.md

 index.js is the nodejs server it serves the python model to the public/index.html page

 data.xlsx contains simple complete data for testing the model

+missing_data folder contains sample of data collected in 2019 also it contains complete.py whice is used to complete the missing data using 3 method:
+- Treatment by Replacement with mean
+- Treatment by Predictive Imputation
+- Using algorithms that work with missing values (didn't finish the last 2 methods yet).